Emerson Collective Dial Fellowship Dial Fellowship Dial Fellowship

 Equipping remarkable social entrepreneurs with new communications tools to strengthen their voices and extend the impact of their work.

-These remarkable cross-disciplinary leaders are addressing some of our oldest problems in ambitious new ways.
+Remarkable cross-disciplinary leaders addressing some of our oldest problems in ambitious new ways.

 Rwanda's longest-serving Minister of Health, Agnes Binagwaho is the Vice Chancellor of the University of Global Health Equity, a new Rwanda-based university training the next generation of global health leaders to deliver more equitable, effective health services.

 Bill Bynum is the founder and CEO of HOPE, a credit union, loan fund, and policy center dedicated to unlocking economic mobility for communities in distressed parts of the Southern U.S.